 FREE TOUR EVERY FRIDAY YEAR-ROUND – Grand Central Neighborhood

 It’s free and it’s fun: every Friday throughout the year I give a free tour of the Grand Central neighborhood.
 It runs from 12:30 to 2:15 p.m. and begins inside of 120 Park Ave., which from Grand Central’s main doors is across 42nd Street and just to the right of the overhead viaduct.
 No reservations are necessary – just show up.
 It’s free, it’s fun and it is cool.

 This video may help.
 It’s just a minute long:

 I’ve created 140 brief videos and posted them on Youtube and Facebook, along with a few hundred photos with blurbs on Instagram.
 People are always asking essentially these same questions: “What is this place?
 What goes on here, and why?
 What am I looking at and how does it matter?”
 Go to those sites and type in Peter Laskowich (on Youtube), NYDynamic (on Facebook) or new.york.dynamic (on Instagram) – these videos and pics will get you started.

 OFFERING TOURS ANYWHERE IS A PLEASURE.
 IN THIS GREAT CITY IT IS AN HONOR.

-The fun of any class, lecture or tour is in the discovery, in the why and the how.
-Why, for example, is local wealth concentrated along Fifth Ave. while gas stations and factories have always been close to the water?
-How does Central Park make economic sense on an island where real estate is the world’s most valuable?
-Why does the world trade in Manhattan more than anywhere else?
+The joy of any class, lecture or tour is in the discovery, in the why and the how.
+Why, for example, is wealth concentrated along Fifth Avenue while tenements and gas stations stand close to the water?
+How does Central Park make economic sense on an island whose real estate is the world’s most valuable?
+And why does the world trade in Manhattan more than anywhere else?

-Our purpose in these presentations is not to fill the bucket but to light the fire, not to fill minds but to get about a six inches of air in between your feet and the ground.
+My purpose is not to fill the bucket but to light the fire, not to load you with information but to get a few inches of air between your feet and the ground.
 Maybe that happens now and then.